Imagimob/AFarCloud/README.md

 - [BME280-I2C-ESP32](https://github.com/Imagimob/BME280-I2C-ESP32) : only required if using the BME280.
 The version hosted on Imagimob's github repository is customized for this project and backwards compatible with the original library --- but the original version won't work in this project.
 Note that you will also need to uninstall the official Adafruit BME280 if you have it as it will cause conflict with this one.

-All these dependency should be cloned into your `~/Documents/Arduino/libraries/` folder.
+All these dependencies should be cloned into your `~/Documents/Arduino/libraries/` folder.

 ### Flashing:

-Have a look at the `config.h` file and create a `secrets.h` following the example providing with suitable LoRa app and dev UI keys.
+Have a look at the `config.h` file and make changes according to your needs and/or region.
+You also need to create a `secrets.h` with suitable LoRa app and dev UI keys (see [sample file](./Firmware_Common/secrets.example.h) provided).

 Then, compile and flash just like any other Arduino-compatible board.